meringue7/Writeups/HTB/Puppy/Puppy.md

 The hash is cracked:
 `liverpool`

-I open it and find several credentials.
+Using the cracked password, I unlock the KeePass database and find several sets of credentials.

 ![](img/keepass.png)

-I find them account usernam and set a list.
-Samuel and Steeve does now exist in the domain.
+I create a list of the discovered usernames.
+Two of them, Samuel and Steeve, are invalid.

 ```bash
 # cat credentials.txt